Vekkali Amman Temple - Tamilnadu

-Main Goddess – Amman, facing the north.
-It was believed by the ancient kings that Gods and Goddess facing north will bless the kings with victory in the battle.
-Hence all the ancient kings used to pray Vekkali Amman before leaving to the battle field.
-Gochenkan Chola who was born in Woraiyur, built this temple for Goddess Shakthi.
+The Main Goddess – Amman, is facing the north in this temple.
+It was believed by the ancient kings that the Gods and Goddess facing north bless the kings with victory in the battle.
+Hence all the ancient kings offer special poojas to this Amman before leaving to the battle field.
+King Gochenkan Chola who was born in Woraiyur, built this temple for Goddess Shakthi.

-People use to submit their problems in writing and tie it in the trident.
-They believe that Amman will go through their petitions and redress their grievances.
-They light lamps in Her shrine for removal of obstacles in marriage talks and also solve the adverse aspects on their children.
+- People use to submit their problems in writing and tie it in the trident.
+They believe that the Amman would go through their petitions and redress their grievances.
+They light lamps in her shrine for removal of obstacles in marriage talks and also get the adverse aspects on their children solved.

 The Legend for not having the roof

-An ancient saint, Sarama Rishi who lived in Woraiyur owned a wonderful garden with rare flowers in it.
-He used to worship Thayumanavar swamy of Trichy everyday, offering garland made of flowers from his garden, to Lord Shiva.
+- An ancient saint, Sarama Rishi who lived in Woraiyur owned a wonderful garden with rare flowers in it.
+He used to worship Thayumanavar swamy in Trichy every day, offering garland out of flowers from his own garden, to Lord Shiva.

-A local florist, Pranthakan, saw the beauty of the flowers and started stealing flowers regularly from Sarama Rishi's garden, supplied to the Palace, to keep himself in the good books of the king.
+- A local florist, Pranthakan, saw the beauty of those flowers and started stealing them regularly from Sarama Rishi's garden and supplied to the Palace, to keep himself in the good books of the king.

-The sage one day found that Paranthakan was the culprit and he went complaining to the King that the flowers were meant exclusively for Lord Thayumanavar and Pranthakan is stealing them everyday, but he king didn't give an ear to it, as he already started liking those flowers.
+- The sage one day found Paranthakan to be the culprit and went complaining to the King that the flowers were meant exclusively for Lord Thayumanavar and Pranthakan was stealing them every day, but the king didn't give an ear to it, as he already started liking those flowers very much.
 With much grief, the sage went straight to Lord Thayumanavar, praying him to put an end to Pranthakan's activity.

-The Lord turned wild after hearing this.
+- The Lord turned wild after hearing this.
 The God was facing the east till then.
-He turned facing west (towards Woraiyur), with his powerful eyes open, emitting anger which resulted in a huge sand storm started spoiling the whole city of Woraiyur.
-Sand was filled everywhere burying the city.
-People were helpless and didn't know the reason for sudden sandstorm on Woraiyur.
+Immediately he turned facing west (towards Woraiyur), with his powerful eyes open, emitted anger which resulted in a huge sand storm which started spoiling the whole city of Woraiyur.
+Every place was filled with sand, burying the whole city.
+People were helpless and didn't know the reason for sudden sandstorm in Woraiyur.
 They went and surrendered to Vekkali Amman, praying to save them.

-The Goddess went to Lord Thayumanavar and prayed to bring down his anger.
-Thayumanavar subsided his anger and the sand storm came to a halt.
+- The Goddess went to Lord Thayumanavar and prayed him to bring down his anger.
+On this, Thayumanavar subsided his anger and the sand storm came to a halt.
 People thanked the Goddess for saving them.
-Though the sand storm stopped, the people of the city lost their shelters already.
-Hence, Goddess also decided to live in a temple without roof, until everyone in the city gets a shelter for themselves.
+Though the sand storm stopped, the people of the city had already lost their shelters.
+Hence, the Goddess also decided to live in a temple without roof, until everyone in the city gets a shelter for himself / herself.

 7 kms from Tricy city , Uraiyur Vekkali Amman Temple Trichy - 6260003.